TuloJustus/RCode_Datasets-Imputing_missing_values_in_footprint_metrics_for_wildlife_monitoring/README.md

 ### FIT Pairwise Model Snippets

-To aid in the practical application of the FIT (Footprint Identification Technology) Pairwise model, essential code snippets are provided via Dropbox.
+To aid in the practical application of the FIT (Footprint Identification Technology) Pairwise model, essential code snippets are provided via OneDrive.
 Additionally, a comprehensive manual on how to utilize FIT is included, offering step-by-step guidance for those interested in implementing this technology.

 ### Datasets